zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 python $SALSADIR/run_pipeline.py -a $CONTIGFILE -l $CONTIGFILE\.fai -b aln-$PREFIX\.srt.bed -e AAGCTT -o $PREFIX -m yes -i 4 -s 1000000000 -c 500

 # Step 3
-Fill gaps introduced from the scaffolding step using long reads using PBJelly.
+Fill gaps introduced in Step 2 using long reads using PBJelly.

 # Step 4
-Polish the scaffolds using long reads using Racon.
+Polish the scaffolds obtained from Step 3 using long reads using Racon.
 It is recommended to run Racon for 2-3 rounds.
 By running 3 rounds, we used the following command lines:

 GENNAME=jelly.out.fasta\
 NANOPORE=nanopore long reads.fastq\